Bruce Perens K6BP, AMSAT member; Michelle Thompson W5NYV, AMSAT Director

 But Open Source was already popular long before ARDC started making grants.
 GNU Radio is probably the most powerful software in the Amateur world, allowing programmers to implement many different kinds of transmitters and receivers in software, without picking up a soldering iron!
 That Open Source SDR software became so powerful that even the United States Government started supporting its development, so that their intelligence agencies could rapidly write new receivers to eavesdrop on the bad guys.
 The Government had paid a Billion dollars for commercial software like it that never worked.
 This was just the latest in a long list of disappointments with proprietary software.
 After a thorough study, they turned to Open Source.
 Open Source has similarly taken over the computer industry: The largest companies today, Amazon, Google, Facebook, aerospace giants like SpaceX all have in common: their software infrastructure is built on Open Source.

 It turns out that sharing your software development with the general public is a really good idea.
 It allows collaboration easily, something companies previously had a hard time doing without lots of lawyers and conflicting agendas.
 It produces measurably better code, because people naturally write better when the whole world is looking over their shoulder, and because two developers (or 1000) are better than one.
-This result has been repeatedly confirmed, most notably by Harvard Business Review.
+The superior quality of open source software has been repeatedly confirmed, most notably by Harvard Business Review.

 And, everybody benefits because they get great software that they can use, extend, and share for any purpose.
 It became clear when I spent time with NASA engineers that the decision to Open Source was driven by the engineers and researchers themselves: It’s just considered the best way to make software these days.
 Open Source is especially important for science: being able to duplicate an experiment to corroborate its results, and being able to read the code to see if an experimenter made a mistake, are critical to establishing truth.

 A version of Open Source called Open Hardware is used to share hardware designs rather than computer software.
-The CERN Open Hardware License and the TAPR Open Hardware License are both excellent examples of widely-adopted open source licenses that enable high quality and productive open source work.
+The CERN Open Hardware License and the TAPR Open Hardware License are both excellent examples of widely-adopted and battle-tested open source licenses that enable high quality and productive open source work.
+If you, as an AMSAT volunteer, want to reserve the right to make money off your code or hardware design, then go into business for yourself.
+There’s nothing wrong with wanting to be paid for your product.
+But, please!
+Do not encumber an educational organization with proprietary intellectual property for personal pecuniary gain to the exclusion of the non-profit mission of AMSAT!

-Open Source is also about the only good strategy an Amateur organization has to work with ITAR and EAR, the United States technology export laws that would otherwise hinder any US-based satellite organization.
+Open Source is the only viable strategy an Amateur organization has to work with ITAR and EAR.
+These are the United States technology export laws that would otherwise hinder any US-based satellite organization.
 Satellites are part of a large body of technology that the government considers to be “munitions”, and doesn’t wish to have exported.
-It happens that ITAR and EAR both have exceptions regarding Open Source, that allow an Open Source development paradigm to be used without the export restrictions we would otherwise face when working with volunteer collaborators.
+It happens that ITAR and EAR both have clearly written exceptions regarding Open Source.
+These exceptions allow an Open Source development paradigm to be used without the export restrictions we would otherwise face when working with volunteer collaborators.
 Without Open Source, we would be required to carry out our development in secret – with all of the logistical complications of developing technology in secret – using only volunteers who are US Residents, and we would face serious penalties for leaks of our technology.
+This is very expensive and requires volunteers that do nothing more than monitor other volunteers.
+Is this what you want your AMSAT dues to pay for?

-When our amateur satellite projects are Open Source we operate in public and can use collaborators from all over the world without restrictions: the Department of Defense confirmed that for ORI.
+When our amateur satellite projects are Open Source we can operate in public.
+We can use collaborators from all over the world without restrictions.
+As of August 2020, the Department of Defense confirmed that for ORI.

-So, we can share our amateur satellite developments with Librespace, which is in Greece; AMSAT-EA, in Europe; and other organizations that we would have to lock out otherwise.
+So, we can share our amateur satellite developments with Libre Space Foundation, which is in Greece; AMSAT-EA, in Europe; and other organizations that we would have to lock out otherwise.
 We can directly use the Open Source they, NASA, and ESA have already developed.

 So, why won’t AMSAT come to the party?